-As seen in the chart below, KCC Staff had many opportunities to interact with the City of Wichita and the various cities that comprise the larger Kansas City Metropolitan area on utility damages.
-Education through contact with KCC Staff, involvement in the regional Common Ground Alliance (CGA) meetings, participation in the Utility Location and Coordination Council (ULCC) committees and comprehensive training programs have improved the overall knowledge of regulations and damage prevention methods in both of these densely populated areas.

-Communication between all stakeholders for large city projects is critical and has been effective in preventing damages during these projects.
+As seen in the chart below, KCC Staff had fewer opportunities to interact in person with the City of Wichita and the various cities that comprise the larger Kansas City Metropolitan area on utility damages due to the pandemic.
+Though reduced, involvement in the regional Common Ground Alliance (CGA) meetings and participation in the Utility Location and Coordination Council (ULCC) committees continued virtually.
+These continued efforts have continued to improve the overall knowledge of regulations and damage prevention methods in both of these densely populated areas.
+Communication between all stakeholders for large city projects is critical and has been effective in preventing damages.

-Wichita Metro Kansas City Metro TOTAL Informal City or On-site Safety Meetings/Excavator Meetings 27 50 77 One Call/CGA/Utility Locating Committee Meetings, Presentations 14 58 72
+Wichita Metro Kansas City Metro TOTAL

+Informal City or On-site Safety 3 6 9

+Meetings/Excavator Meetings

+One Call/CGA/Utility Locating Committee

+Meetings, Presentations 5 23 28